Accreditation & Affiliations

 ISSP uses its affiliations with international organizations to ensure a rich multicultural and diverse education is provided for every child.

-ISSP is the only international school for Early Years and Elementary in Vietnam that is fully accredited by both the Council of International Schools (CIS) and the New England Association of School and Colleges (NEASC), two of the most prestigious international accreditation organizations.
+ISSP is the only international school for Early Years and Elementary in Ho Chi Minh City that is fully accredited by both the Council of International Schools (CIS) and the New England Association of School and Colleges (NEASC), two of the most prestigious international accreditation organizations.
+ISSP is also an IB Primary Years Programme (PYP) candidate school from 2021.

 The Council of International Schools (CIS) is a membership community committed to high quality international education.
 CIS is a global non-profit membership organization and its community includes 711 schools and 512 colleges and universities representing 112 countries.
 Member share the following ideas; a desire to provide students with the knowledge, skills and abilities to pursue their lives as global citizens; and a commitment to high quality international education.